agostof/BrAPI-FastAPI/README.md

 Implementation of the [BrAPI v2.0](https://brapi.org/) specification for Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.
 * includes models and server stubs (views.py) for Core, Genotyping, Germplasm, Phenotyping
-* use as a template to create your BrAPI server
+* use as a template to create your Python-based BrAPI server

 #### Quick start ####
 1. Installation if using pyenv (Python $version could be 3.8.3 and above)